 Wikibuy offers a free browser extension for Chrome, Edge, Firefox, or Safari which automatically compares prices as you shop online.

-You can use the codes to save or follow the links to other retailers offering a better price.
+You can follow the links to other retailers offering a better price and use applicable the codes to save.
 You can even use the Wikibuy app while shopping at brick-and-mortar stores.

 Wikibuy’s Features Include:

 - Universal Product Search – scan barcodes in store or search retailers online

 - Coupon Codes – automatically finds additional savings

 - Price Drop Alerts – notifies you when prices drop for interested items

 - Redeemable Credits – earn credits as you shop and redeem for gift cards

 Ibotta is a cashback app that lets you earn points in three main ways.

 Ibotta covers a wide variety of stores, including groceries, clothing, and travel – there are over 140 retailers in total.

 How To Earn Points with Ibotta: